MichaelBurge/michaelburge.github.io/_posts/2019-05-12-marai-agent.markdown

 ### Footnotes

-[^1]: Levels 4-4 and 8-4 require the player to take a specific route, or else is reset to an earlier point in the level.
-The agent can't solve the puzzle, so it eventually decides jumping into a lava pit is more interesting than walking around making no progress.
+[^1]: Levels 4-4 and 8-4 require the player to take a specific route, or else is reset to an earlier point in the level without an obvious screen transition.
 [^2]: Both [OpenAI Gym](https://gym.openai.com/) and a [Custom Emulator](https://www.michaelburge.us/2019/03/18/nes-design.html) are supported targets.
 All video footage was recorded with the custom emulator.
 [^3]: Maximizing `action_score * advantage` is the same as minimizing `action_score * -advantage`, which is what you see in the graph.
 Optimizers are typically written to minimize a value.
 [^4]: In our case, we choose discount = 0.99.